-Bitney's Advisory program is at the heart of our efforts at building relationships with families.
-Advisory teachers work closely with their students throughout their career at Bitney and develop close lines of communication and close relationships with the students, their families, and their internship mentors.
-Weekly communication with families also helps to keep families aware of, and participating in the life and activities of our school.
-Feedback from the 2023-2024 Bitney Prep Parent survey indicates that a significant majority of responding parents believe that there is strong communication and trust between families and the school.
-The significant number of Bitney Prep Students who have IEP's, 504 Plans, and SST meetings means that staff at Bitney Prep formally meets with over 50% of the families at our school each year.
+Bitney's Advisory program is at the heart of our efforts to build relationships with families.
+Feedback from the 2024-2025 Bitney Prep Parent Survey indicates that a significant majority of responding parents believe that there is strong communication and trust between families and the school.
+Advisory teachers work closely with the students throughout their career at Bitney and develop close lines of communication and close relationships with the students in their advisory groups, their families, and their internship mentors.
+Weekly communication with families also helps to keep families aware of and participating in the life and activities of our school.
+During the 2024-2025 school year, Bitney Prep adopted the communication platform Parent Square.
+This platform has already begun to significantly expand avenues of communication between the school and our students' families.
+Improving community engagement continues to be an important goal for our school staff and is included in the action plans of both our LCAP and WASC Schoolwide Action Plan.
+The significant number of Bitney Prep Students who have IEPs, 504 Plans, as well as SST meetings, and School Attendance Improvement meetings means that staff at Bitney Prep formally meet with over 50% of the families at our school each year.